Whale Watching In Iceland

 As you may know, many species of whales and dolphins are sensitive to sound, as they use it as the primary medium for communication and navigation.
 And loud noises around their habitat can disrupt their daily activities and put them in severe distress.

 That’s why Whales Watching Iceland strongly recommends tour companies that use durable and eco-friendly vessels that focuses on animal friendly operations.
-To make it easy for you, we have already selected the tour companies that are part of the Ice Whale alliance and that follow a whale friendly code of conduct (CoC).
+To make it easy for you, I have already selected the tour companies that are part of the Ice Whale alliance and that follow a whale friendly code of conduct (CoC).

 The aim of the CoC is as follows: